-The Company had cash of \$31.5M at December 31, 2018, an increase of \$20.4M compared to the \$11.1M of cash at December 31, 2017 due to proceeds from the 2018 Private Placement.
-These proceeds allow the Company to continue to advance the development of Bomboré and fund general corporate expenditures.
+The Company had cash of \$27.5M at March 31, 2019, a decrease of \$4.0M as compared to cash of \$31.5M at December 31, 2018 as the Company continues to advance the development of Bomboré and fund general corporate expenditures.

-The Company expects to expend between \$29.0M to \$31.0M on its budgeted 2019 activities (see section "2019 Objectives and Outlook").
+The Company expects to expend between \$29.0M to \$31.0M on its planned 2019 activities (see section "2019 Objectives and Outlook").
 Management believes that the Company has sufficient cash resources to fund its planned activities for 2019.
 This assessment is based on the Company's annual budget, available cash and the fact that certain of the Company's expenditures are discretionary in nature and can be deferred without a detrimental impact to the Company or its mineral property interests.